proost-assistant/proost/README.md

 Please see the specification for insights on how to use `proost` and `tilleul`.

 ### Build and install
-With `nix` installed, type `nix build` to perform a build and have it in the nix store.
+With `nix` installed, simply type `nix run git+ssh://git@gitlab.crans.org/loutr/proost.git` to launch `proost`.
+Alternatively, clone this git repository and type `nix build` to perform a build and have it in the nix store.
 One can also type `nix profile install` in the repo to install `proost` to one's profile and use it everywhere!

 ### Development environment
 With `nix` installed, simply type `nix develop`.
 This provides an environment with all the necessary tools, including `clippy` and `rustfmt`.
 There, it is possible to run the usual `cargo build` and so on.